 Step #5 Creating a Geographic Heat Map

-In the previous step, we have set up the data for our map.
-Next, we create the geographical heat map.
+In the previous step, we set up the data for our map.
+Next, we create the geographical heat map for the world.

 # Print the map # Set the range for the choropleth title = 'Daily COVID-19 Growth Rates' col = 'case_growth_rate' source = 'Source: relataly.com \nGrowth Rate = New cases / All previous cases' vmin = df[col].min() vmax = df[col].max() cmap = 'viridis' # Create figure and axes for Matplotlib fig, ax = plt.subplots(1, figsize=(20, 8)) # Remove the axis ax.axis('off') df.plot(column=col, ax=ax, edgecolor='0.8', linewidth=1, cmap=cmap) # Add a title ax.set_title(title, fontdict={'fontsize': '25', 'fontweight': '3'}) # Create an annotation for the data source ax.annotate(source, xy=(0.1, .08), xycoords='figure fraction', horizontalalignment='left', verticalalignment='bottom', fontsize=10) # Create colorbar as a legend sm = plt.cm.ScalarMappable(norm=plt.Normalize(vmin=vmin, vmax=vmax), cmap=cmap) # Empty array for the data range sm._A = [] # Add the colorbar to the figure cbaxes = fig.add_axes([0.15, 0.25, 0.01, 0.4]) cbar = fig.colorbar(sm, cax=cbaxes)